JoshuaMichaelHall-Tech/terminal-setup/README.md

    :Mason
    ```

-## Known Issues
+## Known Issues and Fixes

+- **Powerlevel10k Configuration**: If `p10k configure` doesn't work, the troubleshooter script will create a minimal working configuration for you.
+You can then run `p10k configure` to customize it.

+- **tmux Split Panes**: If `Ctrl+a |` doesn't split panes vertically, the troubleshooter will fix your tmux configuration.

+- **Missing Neovim Plugins**: If Neovim reports it can't find plugins.lua, run the troubleshooter script to create all necessary directories and files.

 - **LSP Server Names**: Mason-lspconfig uses specific server names that might change over time.
 For current server names, run `:Mason` to see available packages and refer to the [server mapping documentation](https://github.com/williamboman/mason-lspconfig.nvim/blob/main/doc/server-mapping.md).
-  - If you receive the error `Server "X" is not a valid entry in ensure_installed`, you need to use the correct server name in your setup.
-  - The configuration now uses up-to-date server names like `ruby_lsp` (instead of `ruby_ls`) and `ts_ls` (instead of `tsserver`).
-  - Server names may continue to change in future versions, so check the documentation if you encounter issues.

 - **Font Rendering**: Some terminals may have issues displaying Nerd Font icons.
 Make sure you've properly configured your terminal to use the JetBrainsMono Nerd Font.

-- **Language Server Installation**: Some language servers may require additional dependencies like Node.js or npm.
-Check the Mason UI (`:Mason` in Neovim) for details.

-- **Zsh Configuration**: If you have existing Zsh customizations, you may need to merge them with this setup's configuration.

 ## Screenshots